What is Relationship Abuse?

 Domestic violence is the intentional pattern of behaviors used to exert power and control over a family member.
 In New York State, domestic violence refers to individuals who are or were married, have a child in common, or are related by blood.

 Domestic violence occurs in many forms and it exists on a spectrum.
-Abusive behavior can be physical, sexual, verbal, emotional, financial, and academic, and is usually a combination of several of these factors.
+Abusive behavior can be physical, sexual, verbal, emotional, financial, and academic.
+It is usually a combination of several of these factors.

 What Is Dating Violence?